Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 Install Cybersecurity Software

-You should consider getting a VPN too.
+You should get a VPN too.
 VPNs encrypt your web traffic to establish a secure connection to the internet.
-This makes for safer web browsing and file sharing.
+This makes for safer web browsing and file sharing as it anonymises your traffic, making it invisible to spying parties.

 Update Device Software